 Decorative motifs connected to older writings.

-Unbeknownst to many is the fact that the old peasant houses carry astronomical symbols hundreds and thousands of years old – legacy stemmed from common universal values once shared by ancestors and other populations around the world.
+Unbeknownst to many is the fact that the old peasant houses carry astronomical symbols hundreds and thousands of years old.

-The supporting poles of the pridvor (front porch) in most regions were often sculpted into the “twisted rope”, the symbol of infinity which is meant to protect the household from bad spirits and connects the earth to the infinite sky.
+The supporting poles of the pridvor (front porch) iwere often sculpted into the “twisted rope”, the symbol of infinity which is protected the household and connected the earth to the infinite sky.

-The infinity and the columns of the sky represented by “twisted rope” motif (funia răsucită sau împletită) found in the pillar of the front porch.
-This was believed to protect the house from bad spirits and connect the earth to the infinite sky.
+The infinity and the columns of the sky are represented by “twisted rope” motif (funia răsucită sau împletită), which is found pillars of the front porch.
+This was believed to protect the house and connect the earth to the infinite sky.

 The peasant did not consider his household and land a private property where he had absolute rights, but instead considered it a good of the community offered by God in order to care for it and to help perpetuate life.
 The land was a gift from ancestors which he transmitted to descendants to ensure the endurance of the family, of the community and of life in general.

-Up until the forced industrialization of the 1960’s, traditional houses were built with specific materials, some of them native to the region – like the Istrita rock (Piatra de Istrita) used in Buzau county.
+Up until the forced industrialization of the 1960’s, traditional houses were built with specific materials, native to the region – like the Istrita rock (Piatra de Istrita) used in Buzau county.

 Starting with industrialization, peasants were forced to replace traditional building materials with the cheaper and widely used cement.
-From this period onward, many symbolic paintings disappeared and are still disappearing from the exterior walls, being painted over or covered with another layer of cement.
+From now onward, many symbolic paintings disappeared and are still disappearing from the exterior walls, being painted over or covered with another layer of cement.